 New Ethical Dilemmas: Developing Professional Competency in the Digital Age (NED)

-With the sudden onset of the coronavirus, the use of technology and social media by behavioral health and recovery support for personal and professional purposes has increased dramatically.
-As such, ethical and practice issues like self-disclosure in postings, unintentional boundary crossings and violations, privacy and security problems reflect just some of the new dilemmas clinicians and peer support specialists encounter frequently.
-Adding to the problem is a lack of definitive guidance from existing professional and ethical codes until recently.
+The use of technology and social media networking sites by behavioral health professionals and peer support specialists for personal and professional purposes has increased.
+As such, ethical and practice issues like self-disclosure in postings, unintentional boundary crossings and violations, privacy and security problems reflect just some of the new dilemmas clinicians and peer support specialists will encounter.
+In recent years there has been guidance from professional/peer standards and ethical codes.
+There still remains a need for providers to remain vigilant about practice in this ever-changing landscape of this digital world.

 WHEN: